Can Amish leave and come back?

 When an Amish person chooses to be baptized, following a period of instruction and counsel with the church ministry, he or she will make vows to uphold the Ordnung (church rules), among other commitments.

 The Amish view these rules as very important.
 Respecting them means respecting the church and the baptismal commitment to God.
-The rules themselves (governing aspects of life like material technology, dress, and behavior) are not meant to be considered a means to salvation, but rather a means of preserving a church community which reflects what the Amish feel Christians are called to be.
+The rules themselves (governing aspects of life like material technology, dress, and behavior) are not meant to be considered a means to salvation.
+Rather they are a means of preserving a church community which reflects what the Amish feel Christians are called to be.

 When an Amish person makes promises at his or her baptism service, the promises are not made to the church, but to God, with the church body as witness.
 That’s one reason why the Amish take this commitment very seriously.
 After baptism, an Amish person is officially a member of the church.